-The unemployment rate in the Philippines dropped to 5.4 percent in the September quarter of 2018 from 5.6 percent a year ago.
-The number of unemployed persons went down by 50 thousand to 2.32 million while the number of employed increased by 488 thousand to 40.66 million.
-Meanwhile, the labor force participation rate declined to 60.1 percent from 60.6 percent.
-Among employed persons, workers in the services sector made up 57.5 percent of the total, followed by those in the agriculture sector (23.1 percent) and industry (19.4 percent).
-Unemployment Rate in Philippines averaged 8.41 percent from 1994 until 2018, reaching an all time high of 13.90 percent in the first quarter of 2000 and a record low of 4.70 percent in the fourth quarter of 2016.
+The unemployment rate in the Philippines plunged to 8.7 percent in the June quarter of 2021 from a downwardly revised 17.6 percent in the same quarter a year earlier, as the economy recovered from the COVID-19 slump.
+The number of unemployed persons declined by 3.09 thousand to 4.14 million, while the number of employed fell by 4.08 thousand to 41.25 million.
+Meanwhile, the labor force participation rate jumped to 63.2 in the second quarter from 55.7 the prior year.
+Among employed persons, workers in the services sector made up 50.5 percent of the total, followed by those in the agriculture sector (30.4 percent) and industry (19.1 percent). source: National Statistics Office of Philippines

-Unemployment Rate in Philippines is expected to be 5.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in Philippines to stand at 5.50 in 12 months time.
-In the long-term, the Philippines Unemployment Rate is projected to trend around 5.20 percent in 2020, according to our econometric models.
+Unemployment Rate in Philippines is expected to be 8.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Unemployment Rate in Philippines to stand at 7.90 in 12 months time.
+In the long-term, the Philippines Unemployment Rate is projected to trend around 7.50 percent in 2022 and 6.50 percent in 2023, according to our econometric models.